About baby carriers, slings and backpacks

 Baby carriers, baby slings and baby backpacks are different types of equipment for carrying your baby on your chest or back.

 Baby backpacks usually have rigid frames.
 You wear them only on your back.
 They’re suitable for older babies and toddlers who can hold up their heads.
+It’s a good idea to ask your GP or child and family health nurse whether your baby is old enough for a backpack.

 If you’re interested in baby carriers, it’s important to look for one that: